Honors Program (HONP)

 HONP 108 Transformations (3 credits)

-This foundational course, equivalent to College Writing II, introduces students to pivotal moments in human history and thought through the exploration of transformative events.
-Emphasizing creative thinking, students will produce multiple drafts, participate in workshops, and receive constructive feedback.
+Restriction(s): For Honors Program students only or by permission of instructor.
+This foundational course introduces students to pivotal moments in human history and thought through the exploration of transformative events.
 The course covers literary, artistic, social, economic, political, and technological transformations, fostering an understanding of the interdisciplinary nature of historical shifts.
 Through diverse writing assignments that encourage innovative expression, students will enhance their ability to creatively articulate their understanding of transformative moments in clear and effective prose, preparing them for advanced writing courses.
+Satisfies SEEDS Effective Writing II student learning outcome in alignment with Diversity and Intercultural Competency value.

 HONP 201 Honors Seminar in the Creative Process (3 credits)